r-crash-course/r-crash-course.github.io/_episodes/02-project-intro.md

 >
 > One way to automate the management of projects is to install the third-party package, `ProjectTemplate`.
 > This package will set up an ideal directory structure for project management.
-> This is very useful as it enables you to have your analysis pipeline/workflow organised and structured.
+> This is very useful as it enables you to have your analysis pipeline/workflow organized and structured.
 > Together with the default RStudio project functionality and Git you will be able to keep track of your
 > work as well as be able to share your work with collaborators.
 >
 > 1. Install `ProjectTemplate`.
 > 2. Load the library
-> 3. Initialise the project:
+> 3. Initialize the project:
 >
 >
 > ~~~